adamsilver/fdpb/03-Book-A-Flight.md

 A few notes:

-- Whilst the best icons are text[^12], the button text employs universally understood minus and plus symbols.
+- Whilst the best icons are text[^12] [need to expand this and talk about pros and cons, perhaps it's own section], the button text employs universally understood minus and plus symbols.
 This keeps the interface clean and in balance.
 - The `aria-label` describes the symbol with text for those using screen readers.
 Instead of hearing ‘Button, minus symbol’ they'll hear ‘Button, increment’ or similar.

 ```JS